StanislavPetrov15/TT_Rasterizer/README.md

 GENERAL NOTES

-  - the library does not depend on third-party code; it depends only on few functions in the C/C++ standard library
+  - the library does not depend on third-party code; it depends only on few functions in the C standard library

   - it's C files only, no headers for now as i don't use them in my personal projects